golang/website/go.dev/_content/blog/tls-cipher-suites.md

 but ten years ago it was not standard practice.
-Changing configuration was seen as a much more rapid option to respond to vulnerable cipher suites, so the operator, though configuration, was put fully in charge of them.
+Changing configuration was seen as a much more rapid option to respond to vulnerable cipher suites, so the operator, through configuration, was put fully in charge of them.
 We now have the opposite problem: there are fully patched and updated servers that still behave weirdly, suboptimally, or insecurely, because their configurations haven't been touched in years.